Godfatherakkii/Anierobot/README.md

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

-Can be found on telegram as [Marvel](https://t.me/MissMarvel_bot).
+Can be found on telegram as [Anie](https://t.me/Anierobot_bot).

-Menhera and I are moderating a [support group](https://t.me/ThebotSupports), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+Menhera and I are moderating a [support group](https://t.me/Aniebotsupports), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

-Join the [news channel](https://t.me/TheBotSupport) if you just want to stay in the loop about new features or announcements.
+Join the [news channel](https://t.me/Aniebots) if you just want to stay in the loop about new features or announcements.

-Alternatively, [find me on telegram](https://t.me/noobanon)!
+Alternatively, [find me on telegram](https://t.me/D3NVIL)!
 (Keep all support questions in the support chat, where more people can help you.)

 ## Starting the bot.

 Once you've setup your database and your configuration (see below) is complete, simply run:

-`python3 -m marvel` #This will auto run on heroku
+`python3 -m AnieRobot ` #This will auto run on heroku